-The phantom power on the QA471 is clean: The QA471 exhibits the same low-noise A-weighted measurement regardless of phantom power state.
+The phantom power on the QA471 is clean: The QA471 exhibits the same low-noise A-weighted measurement regardless of phantom power being on or off.
 And the noise added by the mic amp is at the limit of the underlying amplifier, which is an SSM2019.

 The solution is USB powered, and fully isolated from the USB power supply.
 If you are making acoustic measurements and need a precise, fixed-gain pre-amp for your setup, consider the QA471.